snowball-tools/showcase.embedded-wallets/README.md

-# Example: Snowball Embedded Wallets
+# Example: Snowball In-App Wallets

-This example shows how to easily create embedded wallets using Snowball.
+This example shows how to easily create in-app wallets using Snowball.

 ## Getting started